DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: CSIST Benchmark, Metric, and Toolkit

-Here, $\hat{t}_j$ is the $j$-th predicted target, $t_i$ is the $i$-th true target, and $\delta_k \in \left\{ 0.05, 0.1, 0.15, 0.2, 0.25\right\}$ is a series of distance thresholds, with $k = 1,2,3,4,5$, used to control the desired localization accuracy.
+Here, $\delta_k \in \left\{ 0.05, 0.1, 0.15, 0.2, 0.25\right\}$ is a series of distance thresholds, with $k = 1,2,3,4,5$, used to control the desired localization accuracy.
 Precision-recall (PR) curves are generated through intensity-prioritized matching, with Average Precision (AP) computed at each $\delta_k$.
-The final CSO-mAP metric is derived by averaging AP values across all thresholds, explicitly quantifying performance under varying spatial resolution demands, see \textbf{Supplementary} for details.
+The final CSO-mAP metric is derived by averaging AP values across all thresholds, explicitly quantifying performance under varying spatial resolution demands (details in \textbf{ Supplementary}).

-\textbf{GrokCSO Toolkit.} To address the lack of specialized tools in this domain, we introduce GrokCSO, an open-source toolkit for enhancing the reconstruction of closely-spaced infrared small targets.
+\textbf{GrokCSO Toolkit.} To address the lack of specialized tools in this domain, we introduce GrokCSO, an open-source toolkit for CSIST unmixing.
 Built on PyTorch, GrokCSO provides pre-trained models, reproducibility scripts, and specialized evaluation metrics tailored for CSO challenges.
 The detailed architecture and features of this toolkit are provided in \textbf{Supplementary}.